GENERAL TERMS AND CONDITIONS

 8.1 In the course of providing the Services, Company will necessarily obtain information about the quality, technical configuration, type, destination, location, pricing, contract terms, billing information and payment history relating to the Service provided to Customer.
 Such information is referred to as customer proprietary network information (“CPNI”).
-Customer hereby consents to the use, disclosure and access of CPNI by Company and Company affiliates and agents and partners for the purposes of verifying Customer usage and deployment of Service, improving the Service and marketing additional products and services that may be of interest to Customer.
+Customer hereby consents to the use, disclosure and access of CPNI by Company and Company’s affiliates and agents and partners for the purposes of verifying Customer usage and deployment of Service, improving the Service and marketing additional products and services that may be of interest to Customer.
 Customer acknowledges that it may withdraw its consent at any time by notifying Company.
 In the event that Customer withdraws its consent, Company will make commercially reasonable efforts to minimize the impact of such withdrawal upon Company’s provision of Service to Customer.

 9.1 If Customer uses the Services to send fax, email, phone, text, SMS or other messages (collectively, “Messages”) to any recipients (“Recipients”), as a condition for using such Service, Customer represents and warrants that: (i) Customer is solely responsible for the Messages; (ii) Customer has the legal right to send all Messages to the Recipients (including obtaining any required consents from the Recipients); (iii) the content, timing and purpose of all Messages, campaigns and programs are in compliance with all laws, rules and regulations; (iv) Customer is the sender of all Messages, and Company is merely acting at Customer’s direction as the transmitter of the Messages; (v) Company’s transmission of the Messages will not violate the rights of any third party or any law, rule or regulation; (vi) Customer has prior express consent to contact each wireless number delivered by Customer to Company in connection with the provision of Service; (vii) in the case of a wireless phone number, the intended Recipient is the current subscriber to, or the non-subscriber customary user of, the wireless phone number; and (viii) Customer has, unless an exemption applies, obtained from the Recipient of any solicitation Message an express written agreement that meets the requirements set forth in Section 310.4(b)(1)(v)(A) of the FTC’s Telemarketing Sales Rule and Section 64.1200(f)(8) of the FCC’s Telephone Consumer Protection Act Rules.
 Customer may use the Service to transmit Customer Content or direct Company to make contacts via any channel to, or with, Recipients to transmit Customer Content.
 Where Company reasonably believes Customer may not have complied with the provisions of this Section, Company may, at its option, scrub all numbers against any appropriate database deemed necessary to remove all wireless numbers and/or temporarily suspend Service related to the compliance concern.
 Upon request by Company Customer will promptly provide, in writing, proof of prior express consent and Customer’s process for consent management.
 Customer is responsible for all uses of the Service in association with its accounts whether or not authorized by it including unintended usage due to holidays, daylight savings, computer clock errors or similar circumstances.
 Customer acknowledges and agrees Company does not control nor monitor Customer Content nor guarantee the accuracy, integrity, security or quality of Customer Content.
-Use of recording any use of the Service may subject Customer to laws or regulations and Customer is solely responsible for and obligated to provide any required notification to those being recorded.
-Customer shall indemnify, defend and hold Company, its affiliates and their officers, directors, employees, and agents harmless from and against any and all claims of loss, damages, liability, costs, and expenses (including reasonable attorneys’ fees and expenses) arising out of or resulting from Company following Customer’s instructions in sending the Messages or Customer’s breach of any representation and warranty set forth in the Section 9.
+Use of recording functionality through any Service may subject Customer to laws or regulations and Customer is solely responsible for and obligated to provide any required notification to those being recorded.
+Customer shall indemnify, defend and hold Company, its affiliates and their officers, directors, employees, and agents harmless from and against any and all claims of loss, damages, liability, costs, and expenses (including reasonable attorneys’ fees and expenses) arising out of or resulting from Company following Customer’s instructions in sending the Messages or Customer’s breach of any representation and warranty set forth in this Section 9.

 10. REPRESENTATIONS; WARRANTIES